-the environment around us.
+Our archaeological roots mean that we have a direct connection with the environment around us.
 We strive to provide beautiful and peaceful environments across Sussex ensuring we contribute to our local area being a better place to live, work and visit.
 We work with nature groups, sustainability experts and key partners (such as South Downs National Park, Sussex Wildlife Trust and CPRE Sussex) to monitor the biodiversity in our places, such as supporting water vole surveys and providing spaces for hives which encourage local bee populations.
 We are also taking steps to look at how we can be more sustainable as an organisation, reducing our carbon footprint and helping visitors make more sustainable transport choices.

-For further information on our work, visit our website (www.sussexpast.co.uk) or follow our social media channels (Facebook - @SussexPast; Twitter - @Sussex_Society; LinkedIn - Sussex Past).
+For further information on our work, visit our website (www.sussexpast.co.uk) or follow our social media channels (Facebook - @SussexPast.co.uk; X - @SussexPastUK; LinkedIn - Sussex Archaeological Society).